 - Employee benefits.
-LUMA will implement industry competitive benefits programs for its employees such as an Employee Assistance Program (EAP), Long term Disability (LTD), Short term Disability (STD), Life Insurance, and a defined contribution plan (401(k)). - Employee engagement.
-LUMA will launch an employee engagement strategy to ensure all employees feel part of the new LUMA family, and they feel engaged with decision making and their long term career progression.
-The comprehensive employee engagement strategy includes employee activities, regular employee surveys, volunteerism, town halls, career growth opportunities and spaces where employees can express their feedback. - Training.
-LUMA will implement core compliance training programs to ensure employee understanding and compliance with all Corporate policies and procedures, State Laws and Regulations, to prevent any inappropriate conduct.
-In addition, all functions in LUMA will implement a training program inclusive of at least the minimum requirements necessary to improve employee skill sets to bring performance to Contract Standards.
-This comprehensive functional training program will be applied across all functions in LUMA. - Support software.
-The scope of the General Technology Human Capital Management program is to introduce standardized processes for management of employee data, employee performance management, talent management, succession planning, recruitment on-boarding and off-boarding management, learning management and compensation management.
+LUMA will implement industry competitive benefits programs for its employees, including competitive benefits such as an EAP, LTD, STD, Life Insurance, and a defined contribution plan (401(k)). - Employee engagement.
+LUMA will launch an employee engagement strategy to ensure all employees feel part of the new LUMA family, and they feel engaged with decision making and their long-term career progression.
+The comprehensive employee engagement strategy includes employee activities, regular employee surveys, volunteerism, town halls, career growth opportunities and spaces where employees can express their feedback.
+Communication is key for employee engagement - Training.
+LUMA will implement core compliance training to ensure employee understanding and compliance with all corporate policies and procedures and Commonwealth Laws and Regulations, to support and promote appropriate conduct.
+In addition, all functions across LUMA will implement comprehensive training programs meeting the minimum requirements necessary to improve employee skill sets, bringing performance to Contract Standards. - Support software.
+The implementation of Human Capital Management software is to introduce standardized processes for management of employee data, employee performance management, talent management, succession planning, recruitment on-boarding and off-boarding management, learning management and compensation management.
 It will also provide employee and manager self-service capabilities.
+This is a key element that will support contemporary HR practices.

-Renewable Integration, Minigrid & Generation Studies.
-This program involves completing technical studies to inform generation and system planning to support compliance with the IRP requirements related to renewable integration, minigrids, energy efficiency and generation.
+Renewables Integration Studies & Implementation.
+This program involves completing planning, technical studies, program development, and pilot implementation related to support compliance with the IRP and regulatory requirements related to renewable integration, distributed energy resources and generation.
 The activities conducted in this program will lead to a coordinated, data-driven approach to the energy transition.